DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - **Simulation tests**: similar to the structured walk-throughs, where team members are presented with a scenario and asked to develop an appropriate response
         - unlike read-throughs and walk-throughs, some of these response measures are then tested
         - this may involve the interruption of noncritical business activities and the use of some operational personnel
+- Checklist tests, structured walk-­throughs, and simulations are all test types that do not involve actually activating the alternate site.
 - 7.12.4 Parallel
-    - **Parallel tests**: represent the next level, and involve relocating personnel to the alternate recovery site and implementing site activation procedures
+    - **Parallel tests**: represent the next level, and involve 🔥relocating personnel to the alternate recovery site and implementing site activation procedures
         - the relocated employees perform their DR responsibilities just as they would for an actual disaster
         - operations at the main facility are not interrupted
         - During a parallel test, the team actually activates the disaster recovery site for testing, but the primary site remains operational.
+        -  it fully evaluates operations at the backup facility but does not shift primary operations responsibility from the main site

 - 7.12.5 Full interruption
     - **Full-interruption tests**: operate like parallel tests, but involve actually shutting down operations at the primary site and shifting them to the recovery site